 His works explore a sharp vision of space and materials.
 Most people recognize Nicolas’ hand through his rigorous and contextual approach: embracing the essence of built forms, from the roughest construction to the smallest interior details.

 As his practice develops, his projects are as diverse in geography and type as in scale.
 They range from renovations, new-builts and interior design of residential projects, offices, hotels, retail spaces to the design of objects.
 Examples of his projects include houses on the Cote d’Azur (France), Mexico City, the Robey hotel for Grupo Habita in Chicago (USA) and Tribu’s new offices and showroom in Belgium.
 They have demonstrated a considered approach to understanding each individual need, both in terms of exterior and interior architecture and design.
 In 2016, Nicolas Schuybroek developed a first series of objects for the Belgian brand when objects work presented at the Milan Furniture Fair.
 During Salone del Mobile 2022 in Milan, Nicolas Schuybroek will be presenting a new series of objects for when objects work and will premiere a Signature Kitchen for Obumex.

-Currently, Nicolas Schuybroek is working on large-scale new-built houses and residential projects in Belgium, France, the USA and Indonesia.
+Currently, Nicolas Schuybroek is working on large-scale new-built houses and residential projects in Belgium, France, the Netherlands, the UAE, the USA and Indonesia.